-During the lazy days of summer in the 1950s Raul “Roy” Tarango would set out from his home on Madison Street on a 40-minute hike to El Salto Falls, which today can be found tucked behind Kohls on Marron Road.
-Tarango traveled with a few pals and carried a small paper bag of salt he used to spice up avocados, tomatoes, apricots and watermelon from orchards along the way.
-Once they arrived, the boys stripped off their clothes and jumped into the sparkling water.
+Back in the 1950s Raul “Roy” Tarango and his friends would set out on a 40-minute hike to the Salt Falls.
+Tarango and his friends would bring a small paper bag of avocados, tomatoes, apricots and watermelon from orchards along the way.
+Once they arrived, the boys would strip off their clothes and head into the water.